 Perfection: The desire to do everything right!

-Last week, I once again found a good example of how someone with too high demands for himself stands in the way: "If I do something, then I really want to make it perfect," my friend said with fervent conviction.
+Last week I ran into another beautiful example of how someone who has too high demands on themselves gets in the way: "When I do something, I really want to do it perfectly," said my acquaintance with fervent conviction.
 There is nothing wrong with that; on the contrary, the goal is noble and important.

 However, the project, whose planning it was, had already failed once.
 And the second attempt was just about to fail again, long before it even started.
 Reason: As the acquaintance admitted, his desire to make everything perfect led to an unbelievable effort: In order to achieve the desired perfection, a simple project was made bigger and more complex by the inclusion of different factors and people - until finally it became barely manageable turned out to be.